Tuesday, April 23, 2024

 Cutting-boards were full of Czech cheeses: sheep, cow, and goat.
 I tried all of them, and the firm-rind cow’s milk variety was my favorite.
 Pungent and creamy.

 Condiments included quince paste, honey, chopped nuts, and grapes.
 Platters of pâté and vegetarian terrine were accompanied by caper-berries, pickled onions (love those!), and fermented cabbage.
-Oven-fresh bread was available for us to slice at the thickness we desired.

 Squares of the creamiest butter were already at room-temperature—for easy spreading.
 We dislike places that serve refrigerated butter, which cannot be spread on bread without tearing it.
 At our table, our place-settings included bread plates and butter spreaders.

 The hot buffets featured an omelet station, where a man toiled to make perfect Eggs Benedict.
 A carving station was beside him: roasted duck with seasoned skin, and roasted pork with charred skin.
 The meat came from local Czech farms that believe in animal welfare.
+We loved how Chef Horák kept the succulence inside.

 The duck tasted divine (pun intended): full of succulence and herbed flavors.
 In the USA, Lewis and I lament that there is an unfathomable lack of duck on menus.
 The USA is a vast nation with a lot of lush countryside, so you might reckon that its population eats a lot of rustic recipes: duck, goose, deer, pheasant, and sheep.
 That is false.
 The ignorant population stuffs itself with corporate-owned industrialized “junk food”, hot dogs, canned spaghetti, cheese from a can, and flash-frozen TV dinners.
 (Yes, those are still popular since the 1950s).
 Therefore, we rejoice at America’s Chinese restaurants because they celebrate the art of cooking ducks.
 In Asia and Europe, we’re delighted with the prevalence of duck, goose, deer (venison), pheasant, and sheep (mutton).
 In the Czech Republic, we were thrilled because those foods were found everywhere, and Roast Duck is a national dish!
+Yay!
 The classic Czech recipe is a slow-roasted carcass that gets a crispy skin.
 It is flavored with pulverized caraway seeds and served alongside braised red cabbage and potato dumplings.

 Next, we investigated the chafing dishes, and I chose a “Czech specialty”: Jitrnice a Jelito (White Sausage and Blood Sausage).
 They looked like sausages, but they were more like casseroles of sausage meat that were cooked in the casing.
 When I cut them open, their delicious contents spilled out to be eaten.
 Therefore, it wasn’t like a typical sausage that you slice through to eat.
 I liked both recipes very much.
-(I’ll describe the intricacies of Blood Sausage later, and you’ll want to try it).
+(I’ll describe the intricacies of Blood Sausage in Part 7, and you’ll want to try it).

 Lewis and I cherished the treatment that we got.
 At the Augustine, guests are never rushed through their meals.
 In fact, we were encouraged to linger and revisit the buffets as many times as we wanted.
 It was fun to splurge for Lewis’ birthday!

 Whenever our plates were empty, a server noticed and smoothly removed them.
 Another came with clean utensils, and our Indian waiter fetched new beverages.
 The routine moved like clockwork.
 Meanwhile, we saw a chafing dish full of steamy pancetta stirred together with buttered gnocchi.
 It was simple but great—just like the Spaghetti Carbonara that we ate in Rome.
-However, it was uniquely Czech because the gnocchi were actually šišky It’s a food that Czech grandmothers make, and it is shaped like small sausages.
+However, it was uniquely Czech because the gnocchi were actually šišky It’s a food that Czech grandmothers make, and it is shaped like small sausages (seen above).
+Perfection!

 Another pedestal featured a Czech tart that resembled a giant kolach.
 A loud-mouthed American man said it looked like a pizza.
 However, it was a frgal.
 (Frgal is singular, and fragle is plural).
 The recipe came from Valassko and entails sweet dough filled with poppy seed jam.
-A variety of toppings can be used: plum preserves, pressed cottage cheese, berries, and streusel (butter, flour, sugar).
+A variety of toppings can be used: plum preserves, pressed cottage cheese, berries, candied nuts, and streusel (butter, flour, sugar).
 I recommend that Czech specialty!

-Rectangular platters were filled with handmade pistachio cannoli, custard buns, and brownies.
-Wooden boards had slices of apple strudel—still warm from the oven.
-I love strudel as much as I love apple pie, so I chose a thick slice.
-Small pitchers were there to drizzle vanilla cream sauce on top.
 It was utter perfection: flaky dough, minced apples, plenty of spices, mushy raisins, a dusting of confectioner’s powder, and a gelled consistency that didn’t ooze out.
 It was so good that I got a second!
 Seeing my joy, our hefty waitress fetched me a new pitcher of sauce—fresh from the pastry chef.

 That technology should occur everywhere in the USA, where credit card scams and fraudulent purchases with stolen information are rampant—unstopped for the fifth year.
 But that doesn’t happen in the USA because businesses are too cheap to invest in it.
-Meanwhile, Americans naively allow strangers to walk away with their credit cards.
+Americans naively allow strangers to walk away with their credit cards.
 That seems dumb.

 Satiated from our feast, we ambled outside to explore the garden.